 Meredith Korn joined the staff of the Charles H. Revson Foundation in July 2020 as the chief financial and administrative officer.
 She is responsible for all operations of the Foundation, including finance and accounting, human resources, information technology, contracts and administrative services.

 Prior to joining the Foundation, Meredith was a Partner at Owen J. Flanagan & Company, CPAs.
 She began her career with the firm upon graduating with a BA in accounting from the Hagan School of Business at Iona College in 2002 and is a Certified Public Accountant.
 In 2009, Meredith was made a partner of Owen J. Flanagan & Company.
 She spent 18 years with the firm specializing in audit, accounting and tax preparation in the not-for-profit sector and has vast experience working with various non-profits in the New York area.
-She is also a member of the New York State Society of CPAs, not-for-profit committee and it is Treasurer of her daughter’s girl scout troop.
+She is a member of the New York State Society of CPAs, serving on the not-for-profit and exempt organizations committee's.
+She also serves as Treasurer of the Croton Harmon Education Foundation and the Croton Little League.

 Elizabeth Leiman Kraiem Senior Program Officer